cjoakim/azure-cosmosdb-synapse-link/README.md

 - [Part 1: Architecture of Synapse Link, and this Demonstration App](#part1)
 - [Part 2: Setup this Demonstration App in Your Azure Subscription](#part2)
 - [Part 3: Demonstration](#part3)
+  - 3.1 Run DotNet program to populate CosmosDB with International Air Travel Data
+  - 3.2 Query CosmosDB with the DotNet program
+  - 3.3 Query the corresponding Synapse Link data with a PySpark Notebook in Synapse

 <p align="center"><img src="presentation/img/horizonal-line-1.jpeg" width="95%"></p>